xuyouze/MyNotes/model.md

 # Paper Name:

-# 1.background problem:
+# 1. background problem:

-# 2.the proposed methods:
+# 2. the proposed methods:

-# 3.dataset:
+# 3. dataset:

-# 4.advantages:
+# 4. advantages:

-# 5.the detail of methods:
+# 5. the detail of methods:

-# 6.contribution:
+# 6. contribution:

-# 7.any questions during the reading :
+# 7. any questions during the reading :

 # 8. vocabulary: